 CB Justin Green

-A few things have come into focus on the team's roster-building strategy on the practice squad:
+After all the shuffling, a few things have come into focus on the team's roster-building strategy on the practice squad:

 1. Offensive-line depth targeted.
 This is, in part, a result of not drafting an offensive lineman over the past two years.
 Line coach Dante Scarnecchia has had success in developing under-the-radar talent on the practice squad (e.g. current starters Ryan Wendell, Dan Connolly).